pchapin/augusta/README.md

 The Tiger module is an implementation of the Tiger programming language as described in the book "Modern Compiler Implementation in ML" by Andrew W. Appel.
 This module is not directly related to Augusta and is used as a testing ground for implementation ideas that might be useful in Augusta.
-Solutions to some of the exercises in the book (all in Scala) are also included.
+Solutions to some exercises in the book (all in Scala) are also included.

 The Dragon module is a library of useful material of interest to compiler writers.
 It factors out code that can be shared between Augusta, Tiger, and potentially other compiler projects that